AlihaAsif/Recipe-Finder-App/README.md

 - JSON file added for recipe data
 - Core features are now working

-Added minor note to confirm contribution in Week 2
+Added minor note to confirm contribution in Week 2 (Laiba)